jaspalgahunia/valstro/README.md

 Once ready, the user will be able to search for Star Wars characters via a simple command prompt.

-How to stop the application:
+# How to stop the application:

 Exiting the node application via the command line either via the `control` command or by typing `exit` in the prompt.

-Once the Node application is exited, type `npm stop` to stop the docker container.
+This will fire the `npm poststop` which will bring down the docker test server.

-How to test the application:
+# How to test the application:

+`npm test`

+This command will first fire the `npm pretest` command which will spin up the docker test server via docker compose.

+The test suite will run and once finished the `npm posttest` will fire to bring down the docker test server.